 The best way to take advantage of a bleak industry is to set your home apart from the rest.
 When you have a unique design feature like a spa tub or a new swimming pool, then it is a great idea to put these items at the forefront of your listing.

 These characteristics can help a buyer form an emotional connection to your house.
 Smart upgrades like fresh landscaping, energy-efficient appliances, additional outdoor living space, and technologies like digital thermostats, new security lights, or a camera doorbell system can entice more than one buyer to put in an offer on your property.

 Social Media Marketing

-Whether you decide to hold off a little longer, or you want to sell your house now, social media marketing and SEO optimization are big go-tos for investors.
+Whether you decide to hold off a little longer, or you want to sell your house now, social media marketing and SEO optimization are some new marketing ideas for 2020.
 The Pew Research Center says that more than two-thirds of adults are using social media.

 What is even more staggering is that about 75 percent of those on social media visit a Facebook page at least once every single day.
 If you are not tapping into this advertising opportunity, then your listing has a low chance of being seen by the right audience.

 A consistent consensus about the real estate market makes it safe for property owners to come out on top when selling homes.
 While no one knows how long the value increases and low inventories will last, the market clearly signals that sellers are getting the upper hand right now.